Floripa: the best place for expats to live in…

 Florianopolis is also relatively close to some of the most beautiful places in Brazil, like the Iguaçu Waterfalls.

 Check also: The best countries in the world for education.

 Communities are alive in all the best places for digital nomads in South America and the entire world, and Florianopolis is no different.

 Maybe this is the single point where my comparison between Floripa and Chiang Mai favors the Thai city.
-The nomad community and the expatriate numbers are much greater in Chiang Mai, however,
+The nomad community and the expatriate (there are six expatriate types) numbers are much greater in Chiang Mai, however,

 American expats in Brazil will also adapt better in Florianopolis due to a higher percentage of the population that speaks English.

 Conclusion – How Floripa became one of the best places to live in South America for expats.

 The city is booming with entrepreneurship, especially in technology.
 The IT gross product is nowadays bigger than tourism itself!